polychromatic/polychromatic-docs/pages/openrazer.md

 * Use [d-feet] or [QDBusViewer] to debug driver calls (via D-Bus)
 * Try the Python library to communicate with the daemon.
-* Test an alternate frontend.
+* Try an alternate frontend project.

 Does it fail outside of Polychromatic?
 [It's one to raise on OpenRazer](https://github.com/openrazer/openrazer/issues), otherwise please create one [on our repository](https://github.com/polychromatic/polychromatic/issues?q=is%3Aissue).